With more clients becoming concerned about their pet’s food, we take a look at what a GMO is and how this ingredient affects the pet food industry.

-In recent years, we have seen a shift in attitude towards food.
+In recent years, we have seen a shift in attitude towards food, especially in regards to GMOs.
 Connecting with a brand on a deeper level to understand what’s going on behind the scenes in purchasing choices, production techniques and the company’s general priorities, has become a key way to evaluate that company’s mission, values and ethics.

 Some key questions to ask include how a pet food company purchases its ingredients.
 Do they buy their own or leave procurement to a co-packer or other third party broker?
 Which countries are the ingredients grown and processed in?
 Some countries have distinctly better quality and safety records than others, as well as differing attitudes to chemical and pesticide usage, human rights and working conditions.